xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 Done.
 ```

-Before submission, you will have a final chance to edit the candidate list:
+before submission:
 ```
 Submit?
 [y/n]:
 ```

-In the above example, you will see all the valid candidates before you go to the next step:
+All the valid candidates will be presented to the user:

 ```
 y